 YES!
 Be careful with your pricing!!!
 Make sure it is right before sending out a price list to everyone ...personal experience haha!

-Thank you so much Kirsten, I think you where very brave to walk in to those first shops back in 2016 and I would look forward to seeing your planners in even more shops in the future.
-If you're on the hunt for a that perfect planner, I would highly recommend Hello Day, they are on the higher end but if you brake it down to a daily spend it will cost you just under 13p a day, not very expensive for something that you use every single day and can't live without!
+Thank you so much Kirsten, I think you were very brave to walk into those first shops back in 2016 and I would look forward to seeing your planners in even more shops in the future.
+If you're on the hunt for that perfect planner, I would highly recommend Hello Day, they are on the higher end but if you break it down to a daily spend it will cost you just under 13p a day, not very expensive for something that you use every single day and can't live without!

 If you're thinking of exhibiting at your first show and need some help, get in touch, I'd love to have a chat.